ecaterina99/Spring/FlowersShop/README.md

 ## 🌷 Features

-Explore floral products (bouquets, plants, gifts) with smart filtering by price and relevance
+Explore  products (bouquets, plants, gifts) with smart filtering by price and relevance

 Dynamic shopping cart with real-time updates